HADMARINE/quick-nodejs-backend/README.md

 Backend boilerplate codes for developing backend by typescript

-### Purpose and Orientation of this Template

-I was always annoyed when I create every Node.js project because of the configurations.
-At first, I copy and pasted my projects to save time, but it was not a good solution because of the variety of configurations of each project, it returned a lot of errors every time.
-While I was thinking about it, I decided to make a boilerplate of the Node.js project.
-That's why I created this code not only to save time but also to allow to concentrate on your logics and codes, not annoying configurations.

 ### Informations

 Default database package is currently [<b>Mongoose</b>](https://www.npmjs.com/package/mongoose)<br/>
 You must modify your code on your own to execute without mongoose.

-### Suggestion

-Please contribute your modified code at our organization, then we will add some repositories.
-Thank you! :)

-# How to use

 ## Cloning

 <code>git clone --depth 1 --single-branch https://github.com/WebBoilerplates/Typescript-Node-Express-Mongodb-backend "Your project name"</code>

-## Server execution

-### 1. Routing
+# How to use

+## 1. HTTP Router (Express based)

 Place your file in routes like :
 <code>/routes/YOUR_ROUTE/index.controller/router.ts</code><br/>
-and, export like : <code>export default router;</code><br/>
 Then automated code will route your files :)

 <b>Warning! if the filename is not like \*.routes.ts or \*.controller.ts it will exclude from router!</b>

 #### Differences of *.controller.ts and *.routes.ts

-    1. controller.ts is controlled router, your code will be guided by pre-written codes.
+- controller.ts is controlled router, your code will be guided by pre-written codes.
+- routes.ts is uncontrolled router, export default express requestHandler function to execute.
 ##### Usage
-    1. Write the boilerplate code.
+- Write the boilerplate code.
-    2. Follow the description below.
+- Follow the description below.
 ```typescript
 // Code from routes/index.controller.ts